 - Adobe Audition

 Children’s Computers: Twelve touchscreen computers featuring age-appropriate games and resources are available in the Children’s Library.

 Wi-Fi: Available inside the library or at four Community Wi-Fi Hotspots.

 Printing: Charged per page for color or b+w printing.

-Scanning: High quality flatbed scanner located near the Circulation Desk on the first floor.
+Scanning: High-quality flatbed scanner located in the Technology Center on the first floor.
 Scans can be saved to a flash drive or emailed for free.

 Fax: Fax documents to local, long distance, or international numbers for a charge per page.
-Find the fax machine near the Circulation Desk on the first floor.
+Find the fax machine in the Technology Center, located on the first floor.
 The library cannot receive public faxes.

 Public Law Computer: Access the Lexis law database courtesy of the Riley County Bar Association.